scrapinghub/scrapy-mosquitera/docs/matchers.rst

 Creating your own matcher
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-A matcher is a simple function returning a boolean value.
+A matcher is a simple function taking the data to be evaluated as argument(s) and returning a boolean value according to its validity.

 Current matchers
 ----------------